EtienneCmb/visbrain/docs/sleep.rst

 r                       REM stage
 ==============          =================

-After pressing one of those keys, data coming from the next window will be prompted automatically so that you can continu scoring.
+After pressing one of those keys, data coming from the next window will be prompted automatically so that you can continue scoring.

 .. warning::
    If no canvas are selected the shortcuts might be not working.
 Simply click on a canvas (on a channel / spectrogram / histogam) before starting to score to avoid this issue.